Last Updated on January 30, 2025

 - Magnetic resonance imaging.

-In this article, we would discuss radiogrammetry and digital Xray radiogrammetry.
+In this article, we will discuss radiogrammetry and digital X-ray radiogrammetry.

 Digital Xray Radiogrammetry

-Digital x-ray radiogrammetry uses computerized radiogrammetric analysis and textural analysis of a digitized radiograph of the hand.
+Digital x-ray radiogrammetry uses computerized radiogrammetric analysis and textural analysis of a digital radiograph of the hand.
 Information from the middle three metacarpals is used by the system to generate a BMD estimate.
-Digital Xray Radiogrammetry was approved by US FDA in 1999.

 The system computes the Digital x-ray radiogrammetry BMD [DXR-BMD] based on the cortical thickness of the ROIs.
 About one centimeter of both the cortices in ROI is studied.
 The cortical thickness is measured 118 times per vertical centimeter of the ROI in each cortex.
 Thus a total of 236 measurements per centimeter are made over the two cortices.